danzi13/Computer-Vision/README.md

 ## Part 5: Final Update

-How to run code (at bottom of this write-up)
+How to run code (at bottom of this part write-up)
 Slideshow:

 ## Description of the Test Database